ZohaibX/microservices/README.md

-payments service with stripe is used. expiration service is used. common directory published to npm and used in all the services. persistent volume claims are used with some of the services.
+payments service with stripe is used. expiration service is used. common directory published to npm and used in all the services. persistent volume claims are used with some of the mongo images.

 docker and kubernetes are used.
 CI/CD is done.
-testing with jest is made.
+GKE setup with github workflows. testing with jest is made. skaffold.yaml.
-skaffold.yaml.